LukaButikashvili/Omedia-Ecommerce/README.md

   To do this, open your system command-line editor in the Omedia-Ecommerce/data folder and type `sudo chmod a+rw <filename>`.
 - You are ready to go!
 The project can be accessed at the url: localhost/Omedia-Ecommerce.

+- When adding products, you have to place it's image in the images folder.

 # Features

 - Admin